rylenko/se/README.md

 - `Enter` - End query input, switch to normal mode and search forward once.
 - Otherwise, if character is printable, the character is inserted to search query.

+# Configuration

+You can set up convenient key bindings and convenient colors in `src/cfg.h`.

 # Build and install

 Build binary: